How to Add Audio to Video in Python

 Conclusion

-Alright, that's a tool for you you can further extend if you want to.
+Alright, that's a tool for you that you can further extend if you want to.
 If you want to make the output video file name passed by the command arguments, you simply add an argument with add_argument() on the parser and add -o or --output-file, and then pass output_file to the write_videofile() method.

 Check the full code here.